naninovel/docs/docs/guide/configuration.md

 Save Slot Limit | 99 | Maximum number of save slots.
 Quick Save Slot Limit | 9 | Maximum number of quick save slots.
 Load Start Delay | 0.3 | Seconds to wait before starting the load operation.
+Reset State On Load | True | Whether to reset state of all the engine services and unload (dispose) resources upon loading a naninovel script.
+This is usually triggered when using `@goto` command to move playback to another script.
+It's recommended to leave this enabled to prevent memory leak issues.
+If you choose to disable this option, you can still reset the state and dispose resources manually at any time using `@resetState` command.

 </div>